k98kurz/micropython/README.md

 port.
 However, the performance is not very good.
 It remains in this project for now because I have not completed the libsodium fork for micropython.

-The files are in the extmod/tweetnacl directory.
+The files are in the extmod/tweetnacl and examples/tweetnacl directories.

 # MicroPython